trifle-io/trifle-io/docs/index.md

 svg: 'M3 12l2-2m0 0l7-7 7 7M5 10v10a1 1 0 001 1h3m10-11l2 2m-2-2v10a1 1 0 01-1 1h-3m-6 0a1 1 0 001-1v-4a1 1 0 011-1h2a1 1 0 011 1v4a1 1 0 001 1m-6 0h6'
 ---

-# Trifle
+# Welcome to Trifle Documentation

 Opinionated [Swiss Army knife](https://en.wikipedia.org/wiki/Swiss_Army_knife) of little big tools.

 These gems came from necessity of building better solutions to common problems.
 Tired of using _shitty_ analytics and reading through _shitty_ log output.
 These are small and simple.
 And that is OK.
 It is not one solution fits all type of things.

 All gems from this collection are released under MIT license.
-You can find details inside of each gem.

 Made by galons of ☕️ and 🍺 by [JozefVaclavik](https://twitter.com/JozefVaclavik).